All The ‘Anthem’ Information From EA Play: Javelins, Combo Attacks, No Loot Boxes, Release Date, And More

 BioWare Lead Writer Cathleen Rootsaert explained the story of Anthem as a world left unfinished by the gods who left behind their massive tools.
 Those tools are in conflict with an unknowable force called the “Anthem of Creation.”
 The chaos of those two forces butting heads constantly reshapes the world, creating violent storms, mutated creatures, and giant monsters that make the world too dangerous to explore without a Javelin exosuit.

-Players take on the role of Freelancers who defend Fort Tarsis from an age-old enemy called the Dominion as well as other dangers.
+Players take on the role of Freelancers who defend Fort Tarsis from an age-old enemy called the Dominion, as well as other dangers.
 This Dominion has discovered a way to weaponize the “Anthem of Creation” and the Freelancers must stop them.

 Anthem takes place in a world left unfinished by the gods.
 In an environment so dangerous, you have to wear powered armor to survive.
 Watch the EA PLAY livestream: https://t.co/rJQVzNpRvN pic.twitter.com/GRuqjaJ4sW